Mandybee/mandy-learning-react/readme.md

 For this course, the instructor has created a backend api for us.
 I have no idea what this really entails, but all we needed to do was download the 'backend-api' folder from the repo, create a .env file with our connection string, port, and jwtsecret, run an "npm install" command, and voila.
 Well, and set our database up in order to actually have a connection string that worked.

 For this app, I've signed up for a MongoDB account, created a Cluster, and then a new Database (ReactCourse) and Collection (users).

+## Creating Our Sign Up Form

+In HomeGuest.js, we have the html for a signup form that needs to actually do something.
+In Lesson 26, we install Axios to deal with our form request (instead of using the Fetch API -- noted as the instructor's preference and no further information about the differences given.
+I found [an article that explains this](https://www.geeksforgeeks.org/difference-between-fetch-and-axios-js-for-making-http-requests/) though!)

+In our HomeGuest.js, we import Axios at the top of our document:

+    import Axios from "axios";

+And within our HomeGuest() function, we add this async function to handle the submission.

+    async function handleSubmit(e) {
+        e.preventDefault();
+        try {
+            await Axios.post("http://localhost:8080/register", { username: "Test", email: "test@test.com", password: "superlongpassword123" });
+            console.log("User was successfully created");
+        } catch (e) {
+            console.log("There was an error submitting the form.");
+        }
+    }

+To our <form> element, we add "onSubmit={handleSubmit}" to tell it to run the handleSubmit() function.